airspeed-velocity/asv/docs/source/benchmarks.rst

   For the purposes of identifying benchmarks in the UI, ``repr()`` is called on the elements of ``params``.
-In the event these strings contain memory addresses, those adresses are stripped to allow comparison across runs.
+In the event these strings contain memory addresses, those addresses are stripped to allow comparison across runs.
   Additionally, if this results in a non-unique mapping, each duplicated element will be suffixed with a distinct integer identifier corresponding to order of appearance.